 But there is more, oh yes the CDM is OTG capable also with Android and in most cases with iOS 9.02 using the camera connector kit.
-Now whether or not you can tolerate a strapped phone on top or below the CDM in full heat dripping DAC mode I am not sure but it’s there at least in desk top mode and an attractive option I must say for casual listening on the high end.
+Now whether or not you can tolerate a strapped phone on the top or below the CDM in full heat dripping DAC mode I am not sure but it’s there at least in desktop mode and an attractive option I must say for casual listening on the high end.

 Click on Page 2 below for Sound Impressions & Comparisons